 Rastafari Beliefs and Practices

-Rastafari do not say “we” for plurality, as they grow their lingo out of the Jamaican Creole, which is already a dialect of English itself.
-They wear dreadlocks, and worship the emperor Haile Selassie I, believing he is a true messiah and a divine personality, also a direct descendant of King Solomon, no less.
+Rastafari do not say “we” for plurality.
+They grow their lingo out of the Jamaican Creole, which is a dialect of English itself.
+They wear dreadlocks, and worship the emperor Haile Selassie I, believing he is a true messiah and a divine personality, also a direct descendant of King Solomon.

 Livity is yet another Rastafari term for cosmic energy and a life force.
 So, I-tal works to increase livity.